August 13, 2025

 The best workplace perks improve employee health, retention, equity, and productivity.
 They create a measurable return on investment, not just a feel-good moment.

 In this article, we’ll explore evidence-backed workplace perks that actually improve workforce performance.
-Then we’ll dive into how Sword Health stands out as a next-generation health benefit built to increase engagement, eliminate pain, and unlock business performance.
+Then we’ll look at how Sword Health stands out as a next-generation health benefit built to increase engagement, improve health outcomes, and support workforce performance.

 What makes a workplace perk valuable?

-To determine whether a perk delivers ROI, consider if offering the perk as a benefit will deliver one of the following value drivers:
+To determine whether a perk delivers ROI, consider whether it contributes to one or more of the following value drivers:

 Perks that meet these criteria help organizations become healthier, more resilient, and more productive.